Dismiss Modal

 Preventing future problems

 To prevent future heel pain, wear shoes with well-cushioned heels.
-And do exercises prescribed by your healthcare provider to stretch the Achilles tendon and the muscles in the lower leg.
+And do exercises prescribed by your doctor to stretch the Achilles tendon and the muscles in the lower leg.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.